 An integrative approach to evolutionary health

-OAHeLP aims to investigate the cultural-evolutionary dynamics of health among small-scale societies.
-Specifically, this means collecting standardized, longitudinal, integrative datasets on behavior and physiology across ecological and social gradients among a diverse set of rapidly-acculturating small-scale societies.
-This project will have a long-term yet intermittent presence in a large sample of diverse Orang Asli communities where ethnographic fieldwork, longitudinal medical screening, on-site medical treatment, and community health education will occur.
-Our study adopts an ecological open-cohort design and will thus produce data that are hierarchical, longitudinal, and observational in nature.
+OA HeLP aims to investigate the cultural-evolutionary dynamics of health among small-scale societies.
+Specifically, this means collecting standardized, integrative datasets on behavior and physiology across ecological and social gradients among a diverse set of rapidly-acculturating small-scale societies.
+This project will have a long-term yet intermittent presence in a large sample of diverse Orang Asli communities where ethnographic fieldwork, medical screening, on-site medical treatment, and community health education will occur.
 Our data collection methods are diverse, ranging from physiological and biomechanical measurements to observational and survey-based ethnographic data.